Home | Category: Literature and Drama

 After rescuing these men Odysseus landed next in the Land of the one-eyed giants, Cyclops, where he and some of his men were trapped in a cave by a Cyclops named Polyphemus, who was angry at some of Odysseus’s men because they ate some of his food and was no great lover of mankind anyway.
 Six of Odysseus’s men were eaten but Odysseus and the others escaped after Odysseus got the Cyclops drunk and gouged out his eye and he and his men escaped by clinging onto the underbelly of a ram.
 On the eye-gouging, Homer wrote: “’I drove my weight on it from above and bored it home like a shipwright bores his beam with a shipwright's drill that men below, whipping the strap back and forth, whirl and the drill keeps twisting, never stopping — So we seized our stake with its fiery tip and bored it round and round in the giant's eye.’”

-Afterwards Odysseus and his men met up with Aeolus, the wind god, who gave Odysseus a favorable wind to reach home and bag with other winds.
-When Ithaca was in sight Odysseus fell a sleep.
+Odysseus taunts the enraged Polyphemus and tell him his name.
+The Cyclops then prays to his father, the god Poseidon, to curse the king and force him to wander for 10 years.
+Afterwards Odysseus and his men meet up with Aeolus, the wind god, who gives Odysseus a favorable wind to reach home and bag with other winds.
+When Ithaca was in sight Odysseus fell asleep.
 His men thought the bag was full of treasures and opened it, releasing winds that blew them away from Ithaca.

 Odysseus, the Laestrygonians, Circe and the Sirens